mathworks/docmaker/tbx/docmakerdoc/conversion.md

 # Markdown conversion

-MATLAB DocMaker supports conversion from Markdown to HTML using services from GitHub and GitLab.
+DocMaker supports conversion from Markdown to HTML using services from GitHub and GitLab.

 ## GitHub